One question we get asked a lot is ‘how fit do I need to be to trek to Everest Base Camp?’

 Any Everest Base Camp trek training plan should also incorporate strength training.
 Although this is not as important as aerobic exercise, strengthening your muscles, in particular your legs, will increase your enjoyment of the trek.
 You’ll be trekking at least 5 hours a day, it's therefore critical to get your legs as strong as possible to take the punishment.

 We recommend strengthening your legs by doing the following exercises:

-Please remember to make sure you are doing the correct technique when exercising.
-If you are doing the exercises wrongly, this will often harm instead of help you.
+Please Note: Make sure you are doing the correct technique when exercising.
+If you are doing the exercises wrongly, this will often harm instead of helping you.

 Although your legs are the most important aspect, your upper body will also need to be strengthened as you'll be carrying gear all the way.